liam-i/FlyHUD/README.md

 ## License

-HUD is available under the MIT license.
+FlyHUD is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.